 - Liposuction: Liposuction is one of the most popular surgical treatments for fat removal.
 There are many different variations of liposuction, but all are designed to allow for easier or more precise removal of fat.
 Read more about the types of liposuction, risks, recovery time and cost per area of the body.

 - Non-Surgical Fat Reduction: As an alternative to liposuction, there are non-invasive treatments that can help remove unwanted fat from the abdomen.
 Some of these procedures include Coolsculpting, Liposonix and Zerona.
 However, these treatments are usually recommended for individuals who are in relatively good shape with small amounts of fat on the abdomen, flanks, back or thighs.

-- Abdominal Etching Surgery: Get the six pack abs you’ve always wanted with this procedure.
+- Ab Etching Surgery: Get the six pack abs you’ve always wanted with this procedure.

-- Panniculectomy Procedure: A surgical procedure for those who have lost a significant amount of weight and have excess skin that hands down over ones genitals and/or thighs.
+- Panniculectomy: A surgical procedure for those who have lost a significant amount of weight and have excess skin that hands down over ones genitals and/or thighs.

 - Gastric Bypass Surgery: This is the most commonly performed weight loss surgery.
 The procedure decreases stomach size as well as the length of the small intestine.

 - Gastric Sleeve: During this procedure, a large portion of the stomach is removed and what remains resembles a sleeve or tube.

 - LAP-Band: A silicone band is placed around the stomach, limiting the amount of food that may be consumed.